 During your time away, you are able to earn up to 3 units that apply towards Kalamazoo College graduation requirements, and gain valuable hands-on experience in fields of interest.
 If you meet the appropriate qualifications, you can apply for participation in the following 5 programs:

 - Borders Studies is based in the southern Arizona borderlands in Tucson, Arizona, this unique program is situated in a way that students are able to fully embrace and understand the complexities of this dynamic region.
-App cycle opens Jan 25, 2013 and closes Mar 1, 2013.
-APPLY HERE.
+App cycle opens Jan 24, 2014 and closes Feb 28, 2014.

 - Philadelphia Center provides students of all majors an opportunity to explore urban issues and define their own personal and professional goals through hands-on experience.
-App cycle opens Oct 27, 2012 and closes Apr 19, 2013.
-APPLY HERE.
+App cycle opens Nov 1, 2013 and closes Apr 18, 2014.

 The CIP can assist you with the online application process.
 Our staff members collect and compile all the application materials that will be reviewed by the campus selection committee for each respective program.

 Eligibility requirements are established by each program individually.
 There are limits on how many students from Kalamazoo College will be able to participate in each program; usually one to six students are selected.
 For this reason, participation is competitive.
 Typically, you must present a proposal for how this unique opportunity will complement your Kalamazoo College studies.
 Both sophomores and juniors can participate in study away programs.

 College Credit and Financial Aid

 Students interested in enrolling in a program not on the List of Study Away Programs can petition the CIP to have the program endorsed on a one-time basis.
 Such petitions must be filed by November 1st of the calendar year prior to the year in which the student wishes to apply to participate.
 A description of the Petition Process is available in the Center for International Programs and on the CIP website at https://reason.kzoo.edu/cip/programs/.